MarisaNicoleSloan/career-portfolio/custom-sitemap-index/README.md

 <b>Implementation Details</b>

-Execution involved several technical components and steps, including the use of loops to iterate through URLs tagged with specific taxonomies in each sitemap category, and a special configuration to filter out pages missing a noindex robots tag:
+Execution involved several technical components and steps, including the use of loops to iterate through URLs tagged with specific taxonomies in each sitemap category, and a special configuration to filter out pages missing a robots noindex tag:

 *Data Retrieval from Firestore*

 To ensure that the sitemap index accurately represented the website's structure, I configured GraphQL queries.
 These queries fetched content data and metadata, crucial for constructing the sitemap index.
-GraphQL's flexibility allowed me to precisely tailor the data retrieval process to meet the needs of the various sitemap.
+GraphQL's flexibility allowed me to precisely tailor the data retrieval process to meet the needs of the various sitemaps.

 *Utilized React Components for Dynamic Sitemaps*

 React components were instrumental in the dynamic generation of XML sitemaps.
 This approach allowed me to efficiently update and maintain the sitemap index as the website evolved.
-It ensured that every page, regardless of its depth within the website, was included in the sitemap index, thereby maximizing SEO benefits.
+It ensured that every page that met certain criteria, regardless of its depth within the website, was included in the sitemap index, thereby maximizing SEO benefits.

 *Filtering Out Non-Indexable Pages*